Use implicit waits for general delays, such as when elements may take a moment to load.

-Always define a reasonable timeout for explicit waits to prevent indefinitely hanging tests if the expected condition is never met.
+Always set a timeout when using explicit waits.
+This prevents your script from hanging forever if the condition is never met.

 from selenium import webdriver from selenium.webdriver.common.by import By from selenium.webdriver.support.ui import WebDriverWait from selenium.webdriver.support import expected_conditions as EC from selenium.common.exceptions import TimeoutException # Initialize WebDriver driver = webdriver.Chrome() # Set implicit wait driver.implicitly_wait(10) # Waits up to 10 seconds before throwing a NoSuchElementException # Navigate to a webpage driver.get("https://sandbox.oxylabs.io/products") # Example of explicit wait: wait until an element is clickable try: element = WebDriverWait(driver, 20).until( EC.element_to_be_clickable((By.ID, "target-element-id")) ) element.click() except TimeoutException: print("Element not clickable within 20 seconds") # Clean up: close the browser driver.quit()